Vestbox

 When you invest in a Specialized Investment Fund, the product is just a legal shell.
 The actual asset you are buying is the fund manager’s brain.

 A bad mutual fund manager might underperform the index by 3%.
 An incompetent SIF manager using complex derivatives can blow up your entire capital in a single quarter.
-Before you check if you qualify for a SIF investment, you must pass this aggressive due diligence test.
+Before you check if you qualify for a Specialized Investment Fund (SIF) investment, you must pass this aggressive due diligence test.

 Why Fund Manager Pedigree is Everything